wp-plugins/ad-injection/readme.txt

 * Uninstall support is provided to delete this option if you uninstall the plugin.
 * Admin code is separated into a separate file so it is not loaded when your visitors view your pages.
 * When used with WP Super Cache the plugin loads its dynamic settings from a static PHP file so no MySQL database queries are required.
-* The ads are saved as text files into the plugin folder.
-The plugin will therefore need write access to its own folder.
+* When mfunc mode is used the ads are saved as text files into the plugin folder.
+The plugin will therefore need write access to the plugins folder.
 * The JavaScript for setting the referrer cookie is inserted using wp_enqueue_scripts.
 * If there is anything I can do better please let me know - this is my first plugin so I still have a lot to learn!